-The Old Testament lesson for this Sunday is from book five of the Torah, Deuteronomy, or as the Hebrews named it, “These are the Words”.
-The text is Deuteronomy 6:1-9 and it contains some very familiar/famous words and phrases that we will explore in our study.
+The Old Testament lesson for this Sunday is from book five of the Torah, Deuteronomy, or as the Hebrews named it, “These are the Words.”
+The text is Deuteronomy 6:1-9 and it contains some very familiar/famous words and phrases which we will explore in our study.

-Luther does the best job in dividing up the Book of Deuteronomy and understanding the place and purpose of this writing in Scripture.
-The first five chapters provide a basic introduction to the context and setting, but, as Luther notes, chapter 6 is the beginning of the first major division that provides an exposition of the first table of the Law, the first three commandments, and continues almost to chapter 20.
+Luther does a good job in dividing up the Book of Deuteronomy and understanding the place and purpose of this writing in the cannon of Scripture.
+The first five chapters provide a basic introduction to the context and setting, but, as Luther notes, chapter 6 is the beginning of the first major division providing an exposition of the first table of the Law, the first three commandments, and continues almost to chapter 20.
 From that point to the end of the book, Deuteronomy is an explanation of the second table of the Law.
-Thus, the Gospel reading from Mark 12:28-37 as Jesus speaks to this division, especially vss.
-29-31: “Jesus answered, “The most important is, ‘Hear, O Israel: The LORD our God, the LORD is one.
+Our text is paired with the Gospel reading for this Sunday from Mark 12:28-37, as Jesus speaks to this division, especially verses 29-31: “Jesus answered, “The most important is, ‘Hear, O Israel: The LORD our God, the LORD is one.
 And you shall love the LORD your God with all your heart and with all your mind and with all your strength.’
 The second is this: ‘You shall your neighbor as yourself.’
 There is no other commandment greater than these.”
-It seems obvious Jesus is making direct reference to, if not directly quoting from our text in Deuteronomy 6.
+It seems obvious Jesus is making direct reference to, if not directly quoting from, our text in Deuteronomy 6.

 Finally, in verse 4, we have the well-known and very important confession of the Hebrew people.
 In fact, even today these words are recited by the Jewish people more frequently than we recite the Apostles Creed.
 If the shortest, most concise confession of faith in the New Testament is, “Jesus is LORD,” then the equal to this in the Old Testament is, “Hear, O Israel, the LORD your God, the LORD is one.”
 This is called the “SHEMA” which is the first word of the confession in Hebrew—Hear!